FoodStandardsAgency/fsa-rn/README.md

 Tooling and specification to support the generation of Reference Numbers in particular for Food Business Establishment Registration.

 ### The purpose
+The specification provides a standard for the provision of reference numbers.
+This would apply to:
+- the Food Standards Agency (FSA)
+- Local Authorities (that a Food Business Registers with)
+- Management Information Systems (MIS) and other Suppliers to Local Authorities
+- Suppliers to the Food Standards Agency

-The specification and tool is to be used by the Food Standards Agency (FSA) or Local Authorities and their suppliers in providing standardised reference numbers.
-These reference numbers would be stored in data and provided as a reference number in a digital service at the point of creation.
+The specification is implimented with specific code that can be run as part of a digital service within one or more of those organisations.
+The reference numbers provided would be stored in data and provided as a reference number in a digital service at the point of creation.

 ### Current development phase
 This is in the **Alpha phase** of development.
 We use the alpha phase to: build prototypes of our services, test with users and in this case third-party suppliers and to show services are technically possible.